12.5. Pure Virtual Functions and Abstract Classes

 }

 The role of pure virtual functions.
-One Shape subclass is instantiated and upcast to a Shape pointer, s, and passed to a function.
-The Shape pure virtual function needed for two reasons:
+The code instantiates a Shape subclass and upcasts it to a Shape pointer, s, and passes it to a function.
+The Shape class needs the pure virtual function for two reasons:

 1. The compiler will search the symbol table for the draw function beginning with the Shape entry.
-Compilation fails if it can't find a draw function.
-The next section provides more detail about how the compiler polymorphically locates the correct function.
+Compilation fails if it can't find a draw function, making a draw function in the Shape class necessary.
+The next section details how the compiler polymorphically locates the correct function.

-2. Potentially, pointer s can point to a Circle, Rectangle, or Triangle object, but the exact object is not determined at compile-time.
-The exact object is only determined when a call is made to the draw function, long after the compiler is done.
-What garentee does the compiler have that the object s points to has a draw function?
-To become a concrete class, subclasses must override all pure virtual functions in their superclass, garenteeing that s->draw(); will find a draw function.
+2. Potentially, pointer s can point to a Circle, Rectangle, or Triangle object, but the program can't determine the exact shape at compile-time.
+It only determines the exact shape when the render function calls the draw function, which is long after the compiler finishes code generation.
+What guarantee does the compiler have that the object s points to has a draw function?
+To become a concrete class, subclasses must override all pure virtual functions in their superclass, guaranteeing that s->draw(); will find a draw function.

 We can force subclasses to have a particular function by including an appropriate pure virtual function in their superclass.
 A more extensive example will help us better understand the value of abstract functions.